rust-lang/rfcs/text/0000-cfg-path-version.md

 [version_check]: https://crates.io/crates/version_check

 The current support for such conditional compilation is lacking.
-While [it is possible][version_check] to check if you are on a nightly compiler or to check if you are above a certain compiler version, such facilities are not particularly ergonomic at the moment.
+While [it is possible][version_check] to check if you are above a certain compiler version, such facilities are not particularly ergonomic at the moment.
 In particular, they require the setting up of a `build.rs` file and declaring up-front which versions you are interested in knowing about.
 These tools are also unable to check, without performing canary builds